Kitchen Remodeling Tacoma

 Step 2: Measure + Site Assessment

-We visit your home to confirm dimensions, utilities, ventilation, and any constraints typical in Tacoma homes (plumbing stack locations, low ceilings, non-standard framing, old electrical panels).
+We visit your home to confirm dimensions, utilities, ventilation, and any constraints common in Tacoma homes, including plumbing stack locations, low ceilings, non-standard framing, and older electrical panels.

 We measure: